Edited by Diana l. Marianetti, Sarah Sonday & Ivory S. Umanah

-The 2020 Update to the Minnesota Trust Administration Deskbook includes updates to 17 chapters, including Chapter 3, Creation and Modification of Trusts; Chapter 5, Termination of Trusts; Chapter 7, Supplemental and Special Needs Trusts; Chapter 9, Trustee’s Duties, Powers and Liabilities; Chapter 14, Federal and State Taxation of Trusts, and many more!
-The Update also includes the NEW eFormbook, which includes more than 75 trust forms available for download for all Deskbook owners.
+The 2021 Update to the Minnesota Trust Administration Deskbook includes updates to 14 chapters, including Chapter 3, Creation and Modification of Trusts; Chapter 5, Termination of Trusts; Chapter 7, Supplemental and Special Needs Trusts; Chapter 9, Trustee’s Duties, Powers and Liabilities; Chapter 14, Federal and State Taxation of Trusts, and many more!
+The Update also includes the eFormbook which contains more than 75 trust forms available for download for all Deskbook owners.

 BUNDLE AND SAVE!

 Purchase the hard copy and receive a coupon code to purchase the corresponding LinkedLaw eDeskbook for only $50!
 Code will be sent to you with your hard copy.

 Overview and Sources of Minnesota Trust Law